 What is a Shaman?

-Qero paqo shaman of Peru
+Qero paqo shaman of peru

 Shamans have been called poets, priests, physicians, and magicians.
 The term can conjure images of witch doctors, wizards, or seers.
 Yet for all its mystique, the role of shaman is distinctive and practical, dating back to the earliest records of human culture and prefiguring every known type of healer and spirit worker.
 All through the ages, shamans have served to heal every type of illness and imbalance in the visible world – by collaborating with spirits in the invisible world.